'Whosoever is delighted in solitude, is either a wild beast or a god.' Aristotle

 "...it’s a powerful piece to hear all the way through."

 "I like the technique of the writing and of the reading, both of which are very musical."
+"I cried and I laughed a lot."

 "It made me think about the differences and connections between solitude and silence, and the difference between the silence around us and the silence within us."
+"I found the motion of living in a small chamber within a church quite perturbing and the practicalities were almost comic."